Meet other agency leaders in private coaching groups

 - Agency leaders get put with other agency leaders of a similar size

 - Agency employees are NOT mixed according to agency size – instead we try to group by discipline.
 For example, marketing people go with marketing people.

 This one isn’t a 100% strict rule.
 Because we’re following a coaching format, War Room still works well even if people are from different agency functions.
-But what’s how we’re trying to do it for now!
+But that’s how we’re trying to do it for now!